2025 North Carolina Sports Network

 “I’m disappointed that we didn’t get a chance to play in the (NCAA Tournament),” Forbes said after Wake’s NIT loss to Georgia last season.
 “I felt like, this team and two years ago, we had a chance to be in the tournament and win.
 I’ve had a lot of coaches tell me that, but it doesn’t matter, we got to do it.
 Life on the bubble is no fun, and we got to get off of the bubble.”

-The question in 2024-25 is whether Wake can close out a season in style and make an undeniable case for an NCAA Tournament bid.
+The question in 2024-25 remains whether Wake can close out a season in style and make an undeniable case for an NCAA Tournament bid.

 Yes, it’s possible Wake will experience a four-peat of the same misfortune, but there may be some key differences with this Wake team that give it a chance to get off the bubble.